-is the absolute or relative path to the project file. project saveto The path of the resulting merged project.
+project is the absolute or relative path to the project file.

+saveto is the path of the resulting merged project.
 If not specified, the base project is used.

 If the project does not exist, a new project is created at that location with a name matching the folder name.
 For example, if the path is:

-${\tt C:\backslash Users\backslash user_name>\backslash AppData\backslash Local\backslash Micro\ Focus\backslash Rumba\backslash Plus}$ the created project is called MergeProjects20.
+C:\Users\<user_name>\AppData\Local\Micro Focus\Rumba\Plus